canonical/charm-relation-interfaces/interfaces/opensearch_client/v0/README.md

 - Is expected to provide the `version` field describing the installed version number of opensearch.
 - Is expected to provide the CA chain in the `tls-ca` field of a Juju Secret, whenever the provider has TLS enabled.
 - Is expected to share the TLS Juju Secret URI through the `secret-tls` field of the databag.
-- If the Requirer asks for additional secrets (via `secret_fields`, see below) other than those stored in the `user` and `tls` secrets, Provider is expected to define a `secret-extra` field holding the URI of the Juju Secret containing all additional secret fields.
+- If the Requirer asks for additional secrets (via `requested-secrets`, see below) other than those stored in the `user` and `tls` secrets, Provider is expected to define a `secret-extra` field holding the URI of the Juju Secret containing all additional secret fields.

 ### Requirer

-- Is expected to provide `secret-fields`, which is a list of field names that are not to be exposed on the relation databag, but handled within Juju Secrets.
-List members should be separated by ' ' (space character), and correspond to valid Juju Secret keys (i.e. alphanumerical characters with a potential '-' (dash) character).
+- Is expected to provide `requested-secrets`, which is a list of field names that are not to be exposed on the relation databag, but handled within Juju Secrets.
+It should be JSON parsable array of strings, and correspond to valid Juju Secret keys (i.e. alphanumerical characters with a potential '-' (dash) character).
 Secret fields must contain `username` and `password` (and `tls-ca` in case TLS is enabled).
 - Is expected to provide an index name in the `index` field.
 - Is expected to manage its own index.
   - Indices are not created on the provider application when the relation is created.
 The `index` field exists to grant the correct permissions for the relation user, which the requirer charm uses to control its index.